 Philodendron Plants For Sale Online

-Philodendrons are a classic, and easy-care houseplant because they are so easy to grow.
-The philodendron family is a very diverse group of plants.
-There are vining, philodendrons, climbing philodendrons, Split-leaved philodendrons, and dwarf philodendrons.
-We offer a large selection of philodendrons and we are always searching out new varieties.
+Philodendrons are a classic and easy-care houseplant because they are do not require a lot of attention.
+The philodendron plant family is very diverse.
+There are vining, climbing, Split-leaved, and dwarf philodendrons.
+We offer a large selection of philodendrons to meet any houseplant lover's request.

 Philodendrons are one of the most popular houseplants grown today.
-They’re easy to grow and most of the varieties available today adapt well to average household conditions.
+They are easy to grow and most of the varieties available today adapt well to average household conditions.

 Philodendrons do best in loose, well-drained soil that is high in organic matter.
 They will grow in 100% sphagnum peat moss.
 Soilless mixtures such as peat-vermiculite or peat-perlite are also satisfactory.

 Time-release fertilizers are the easiest and safest to use.
 They are great for beginners.
-Simply sprinkle the recommended amount on the soil surface and every time you water you will be feeding the plant.
+Sprinkle the recommended amount on the soil surface, and every time you water, you will be feeding the plant.

-If you’re looking to purchase the perfect low-light house plant for your home or office interior, consider Woodie’s Approved collection of Philodrens from Garden Goods Direct.
+If you’re looking to purchase the perfect low-light houseplant for your home or office interior, consider Woodie’s Approved collection of Philodendrons from Garden Goods Direct.
 As America’s number one online garden center, we offer a broad selection of houseplants, along with advice from our plant experts you need to keep them healthy.
-From Aglaonema to ZZ Plants, we have a vast selection of house plants, all available from our online store.
+From Monstera Deliciosa to Philodendron Black Cardinal, we have a vast selection of popular philodendrons, all available from our online store.
 Buy your Philodendron plants online from Garden Goods Direct today!